-- 1. Route the thermostat cable (from the furnace/ thermostat to the outdoor air conditioner unit) to the transfer switch. - Connect the wire to the terminal strip terminals (A/C 1) on the SACM as shown in Figure 3-3.
+- 1. Route the thermostat cable (from the furnace/thermostat to the outdoor air conditioner unit) to the transfer switch. - See Figure 3-3.
+Connect the wire to the terminal strip terminals (A/C 1) on the SACM.
 These are normally closed contacts which open upon load shed conditions.
 Route thermostat wire away from high voltage wires. - 3.
 If required, connect additional air conditioners to the terminal strip terminals (A/C 2-4).